 Advert from the Lehndorff Group

 The foundering retail complex was converted into a mixed-use office, retail, restaurant and hotel hub between mid-1997 and late 1999.
 An abandoned J.C.
 Penney became a call center for Samaritan-Banner Health Systems.
-The old Diamond's-Dillard's morphed into a Catholic Healthcare West facility.
-By late 2008, the revitalized complex was known as simply PARK CENTRAL.
+The old Diamond's (which had morphed into a Dillard's) became the Catholic Healthcare West facility.
+By late 2008, the revitalized complex was being promoted as simply PARK CENTRAL.

 Revenue service commenced on Phoenix's Valley Metro light rail system in December 2008.
-The Osborn / Central Station, which is adjacent to PARK CENTRAL, opened as part of the 19.7-route-mile inaugural segment.
-It could be opined that the mall's proximity to modern transit train transport helped to save it from being shuttered and demolished.
+The Osborn-Central Station, which is adjacent to PARK CENTRAL, opened as part of the 19.7-route-mile starter line.
+It is possible that the mall's proximity to modern transit helped to save it from being shuttered and demolished.

 Photo from https://phoenix.org